Ludlow, California: Geography

 The Mojave National Preserve and Kelso Dunes, of the National Park Service, is to the northeast of town.
 To the west is Pisgah Crater in the Lavic Lake volcanic field.
 The Bullion Mountains are south behind the town, with the Bristol Mountains to the east and Cady Mountains to the northwest.

-The Ludlow ZIP Code is 92338, and the community is in telephone area codes 442 and 760.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Ludlow has a desert climate, abbreviated "Bwh" on climate maps.

-Landmarks
+Arts and culture

 This is a list of landmarks including its former structures.